The English Surgeon

+Background

 Henry Marsh first went to Kyiv, Ukraine in 1992 to give lectures, and was appalled when he saw the medical system there.
 He states he was treating patients with medical complications that had not been seen in the United Kingdom for more than 60 or 70 years.
 When he offered his help, he was told that it would be nothing more than “a drop of water in the ocean” unless he changed the whole health care system.
 Deciding to do what he could, he started to train local doctors in surgical procedures, bringing equipment from the UK and performing surgery without charge.
 Alongside Ukrainian colleague Dr Igor Kurilets, he treated many patients who had been told they had no hope of survival, despite the political issues that arose.

-The film was a 2010 News & Documentary Emmy award winner.

-Plot and characters
+Plot

 The film was shot in a Ukrainian hospital full of desperate patients and makeshift equipment, but it is not a medical film—it is about Henry Marsh, his partnership with Ukrainian colleague Igor Petrovich Kurilets, and their struggle with moral, ethical and professional issues.

 Marsh is an English specialist neurosurgeon who operates on the brain using only local anaesthetic so that patients remain conscious and can provide feedback during the procedure.
 Marsh emphasises how hospital environment and design affect patient outcomes, and how having only single rooms in hospitals reduces infection and allows patients to have peace, rest, and quiet in order to make a full recovery.

 With a soundtrack composed and performed by Nick Cave and Warren Ellis, the film is set in a bleak Ukrainian landscape as the doctors struggle against logistical odds and the old Soviet health system.

 Kurilets faced death threats from opponents as he attempted to improve the local health care system.
 He would sleep in a different room every night and was fired numerous times.
 In spite of the obstacles, the doctors manage to save numerous lives.

 Many of the patients whose brain scans they review have been diagnosed far too late due to medical costs and lack of equipment in Ukraine.
 This leads to the dilemma that is highlighted multiple times: would performing surgery do more harm than good?
 Marsh compares the position to a game of Russian roulette played with two revolvers.
 The documentary shows the interactions between the doctors as they are forced to tell patients that they are terminally ill and do not have much longer to live.